 - Lift up on the faucet handle to drain the tank.
-Close the feed water tapping valve.
+Unplug the transformer.
+Close the feedwater tapping valve.
 Wait five (5) minutes for the purification assembly to completely depressurize. - 2) Twist the filter cartridge 1/4 turn clockwise so that the ears on the cartridge are able to disengage from the head.
 Firmly pull the cartridge from the head.
-It may be necessary to twist the cartridge slightly from side to side to help free it.
-(See Fig. 8) - Remove the new filter cartridge from its sanitary sealed wrapper.
+It may be necessary to twist the cartridge slightly from side to side to help free it. - Remove the new filter cartridge from its sanitary sealed wrapper.
 (Double check to see that it is the correct replacement by comparing the labels.) - 4) Using tap water, food grade silicone lubricant or glycerin, wet the o-ring seals to make cartridge insertion easier. - 5) Line up the cartridge ears, insert the cartridge and push it into the head until it is fully seated.
-Twist the cartridge 1/4 turn counterclockwise to lock it into place. - 6) Open the feed water tapping valve and carefully check for leaks.
+Twist the cartridge 1/4 turn counter-clockwise to lock it into place. - 6) Open the feedwater tapping valve, plug the transformer in and carefully check for leaks.